sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 __Note__

-People have confusion when the hyper parameter `hidden size` and `sequence length` of RNNs are discussed.
+[People always have confusion](https://www.quora.com/What-is-a-sequence-length-of-the-RNN-If-I-use-a-sequence-length-of-1-is-that-a-problem-What-does-it-means){:target="_blank"} when the hyper parameter `hidden size` and `sequence length` of RNNs are discussed.
 Now from the neuron level diagram, we can clearly understand that, `hidden size` is number of neurons present in the hidden layer.
 Here it is three.

 `output size` can be sometimes referred as the `hidden size` as RNN has two outputs i.e. $y$ and $h^{[t]}$.
 As $y$ is optional, sometimes we treat $h$ as output.

 For good models, provided we've enough data(say, 100 million characters) we can afford to use a large `hidden size`.
 For small data samples (< 10 million characters) use small `hidden size` values.

-`sequence length` is the **number of RNN cells** unrolled/considered at once or simply the number of time steps.
+`sequence length` is the **number of RNN cells** unrolled/considered at once or simply it is the number of time steps.

 Now we'll discuss two most important concepts of RNNs and wrap up the talk and jump to code since,